 One in three customers will actually pay more to receive a higher level of customer support.
 Additionally, 33% of Americans say they’ll consider switching companies after just one instance of poor service.

-Throughout BFCM and the holiday shopping season, make sure your customer service reps have the information and resources required to communicate clearly and effectively with potential customers.
-Additionally, ensure that your eCommerce store has clear instructions for how to use your product, as well as a section for frequently asked questions.
-Use your website to alleviate any customer concerns and make their purchasing decisions easier.
+Throughout BFCM and the holiday shopping season, make sure your customer service reps have the information and resources required to communicate clearly and effectively with potential customers about any shipping delays or service disruptions.
+Additionally, ensure that your e-commerce website has clear instructions for how to use your product, as well as a section for frequently asked questions.
+Use your website to alleviate any customer concerns and make their purchasing decisions faster and easier.

 Automated Email Campaigns

-Customer service may focus on human interaction, but automated emails are low-hanging fruit that you should take advantage of.
+Customer service may focus on human interaction, but automated emails are low-hanging fruit for you to take advantage of.
 For any customers that make a purchase during the holiday season, you should already be sending emails to confirm their purchase and track their order.
-However, you can also use this opportunity to automate an email asking for a product review and for any feedback about their experience.
+However, you can also use this opportunity to automate an email asking for a product review and any feedback about their experience.

-Then, you can include them in an email workflow to share your brand’s story and recommend other products that they may like based on their purchase.
-Plus, if you have a reward program in place, you can use personalized emails to show how many points they’ve earned, and what they need to reach their next reward.
+Then, you can include them in an email workflow to share your brand’s story and recommend other products that they may like based on their past purchase.
+Plus, if you have a reward program in place, you can use personalized emails to show how many points they’ve earned, and what they need to reach their next reward milestone.

-As you finalize your Black Friday plans, don’t forget to think about your long-term plan with your customers.
-As long as you focus on creating a positive customer experience and put in the effort to keep your shoppers in the loop, you can build lifelong relationships and retain hundreds of loyal customers.
+As you finalize your Black Friday strategy, don’t forget to think about your long-term customer plan.
+As long as you focus on creating a positive customer experience and put in the effort to keep your shoppers in the loop, you can build lifelong relationships and retain hundreds of loyal repeat purchase customers.